From zero-eight-fifteen to bombastic - Which phrases you'd better not use in wartime

 Ask yourself what negative consequences the crisis will have.
 Sanctions, for example, also have an impact on consumers.
-Think about how your offer can help with these problems and draw attention to the fact that you have something that the customer needs.
-But be careful: If you only want to make a quick profit out of the circumstances, consumers are sure to notice.
+Think about how your offer can help with these problems and point out that you have something that the customer needs.
+But be careful: If you just want to make a quick profit out of the circumstances, consumers will certainly notice.

 From zero-eight-fifteen to bombastic – Expressions that pretty much backfire in wartime: